Skip to main content

 Download the Chromium Browser

-To debug your extension, you'll need to use a Chromium-based browser (Chromium is the open-source version of Chrome).
-In some cases you could use Chrome, but because of version incompatibilities in the debugging protocol, we recommend using specific builds of Chromium, which matches the version of the browser running inside Tableau.
-Just download and unzip the file and run chrome.exe
+To debug your extension, you must use a Chromium-based browser (Chromium is the open-source version of Chrome).
+In most cases you can use Chrome, but if you encounter browser incompatibilities, we recommend that you use specific builds of Chromium.
+Use the version of Chromium that matches the version of the browser running inside Tableau.
+Download and unzip the file (chrome-mac.zip, chrome-win.zip) and run chrome.exe (Windows) or chromium (macOS).

 Chromium downloads for debugging Tableau 2018.2, 2018.3